[BHS Etree] ETREE: Frequently Asked Questions

 5. SUBSCRIBING, UNSUBSCRIBING, AND OTHER FEATURES:

 It is easy to subscribe to the E-tree, or unsubscribe from it.
 Simply send an email to bhs-request at lmi.net<mailto:bhs-request at lmi.net> with the word 'subscribe' or 'unsubscribe' in the subject line.
 In either case, the system will send a confirmation email; the subscription or un-subscription will not be complete until you follow the instructions in that email.

 Please note also that unsubscribe requests must be sent from the email address you used to subscribe originally; your request will not "take" if you are having your messages forwarded to another email address and you try to unsubscribe from that email address.
-If you no longer have access to your original email address, please use the web URL instead, as described in the next paragraph:
+Directions on unsubscribing are included at the bottom of each posting.

 For example, if your email address is jacketfan at gmail.com<mailto:jacketfan at gmail.com>, you would use http://email@example.com.

 If you are unable to access this page, can't make the change you want, can't subscribe or unsubscribe successfully, or are having other problems with the list, please email us at bhs-owner at lmi.net<mailto:bhs-owner at lmi.net>, and we will help you.